stgm/scientific-programming-1/22 Language/15 Statistics/content.md

 	>>> print(len(source_text))
     296

-We can also define slightly more fine-grained statistics.
+But we can also define slightly more fine-grained statistics.
+In this assignment, you'll write three functions for text statistics that are not provided by Python.

 # 1. Letters

-Write a function that calculates how many letters are in a given string.
+Write a function `number_of_letters_in(text)` that calculates how many letters are in a given string.
+Here's how one might use such a function:

     >>> print(number_of_letters_in("He counted more than 7 petals on each flower."))
     35

 ## Background

 Let's say a *letter* is any alphabetic character that occurs in a string.
 For our `source_text` above, this is definitely less than 296, because it contains spaces as well as periods.
+In other words, this new function is not exactly the same as the `len()` function.

 ## Strategy

-To do this, you'll need to build a loop that examines each individual *character* of the string, then decide if that character is actually a *letter*, and if so, count it.
+To do this, you'll need to build a loop that:

+- examines each individual *character* of the string,
+- then decide if that character is actually a *letter*,
+- and if so, *count* it

 When done examining, the final count should be `return`ed.

 Hint: build the structure of your program using the **filter with loops** and **calculation with loops** strategies.